lloydshare/lloydshare/README.md

 ### Currently Working On

-- Developing the AGX Oberon build
+- Developing the AGX Oberon project
 - Developing Shell++ into a truly usable daily driver
 - Documenting everything so others can follow along